vplesko/OrbLang/README.md

 ## Examples

-You may look at `.orb` files in directory `tests/positive` for examples of code.
+You may look at `.orb` files in directory `tests/positive` for examples of code. `tests/util/clib.orb` and `tests/util/io.orb` may also be of interest.

-Here is what HelloWorld would look like in Orb:
+Here is what HelloWorld could look like in Orb:

 ```
 (import "clib.orb")

-(fnc main (argc:i32 argv:(c8 cn [] cn [])) i32 (
+(fnc main () i32 (
     (printf "Hello, world!\n")
     (ret 0)
 ))
 ```

-Depending on your preferences, you may instead write this code:
+Depending on your preferences, you may instead write it like this:

 ```
 import "clib.orb";